AdaCore/spark2014/docs/guidance/main.rst

    code only those essential assertions that help produce the automatic proof and to remove other intermediate assertions that you inserted during your interaction with the prover.

+   .. index:: pragma Annotate

 #.
 If the check turns out to be unprovable due to limitations in the proving
    technology, you will have to justify its presence by inserting a ``pragma Annotate`` after the line where the check message is reported so that future runs of GNATprove will not report it again .
 See SPARK User's Guide at http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_investigate_unproved_checks.html.